 Finding out you’re pregnant, planned or unplanned, can be both exciting and absolutely terrifying.
 It’s a very emotional time no matter what.
-You might be wondering what your next steps are, and that’s okay.
+You might be wondering what you even do once you’re pregnant, and that’s okay.
 We’ll be dealing with the absolute essentials here.
 We want to go over the things that you’ll need to do immediately after finding out you’re pregnant.
 Obviously, you’ll want to figure out how to tell your family and friends and start buying maternity clothes, but you have time for that.
-Here’s what to do once you find out that you’re pregnant.
+Here’s what your next steps are when you find out you’re pregnant.

 Call your doctor

 Of course, your first step once you find out you’re pregnant is to call your doctor!
 If you have a gynecologist, call them, but if not, call your primary care provider.
 Your doctor can help confirm the pregnancy and make sure you have the healthcare you need to keep yourself and your future baby healthy.

 They’ll want to track the pregnancy to make sure everything is running smoothly.
 Don’t be surprised if your first visit isn’t until eight weeks, though.
 Even then, it might be just a meeting to go over everything you need to know.
 They probably won’t do an ultrasound until later unless there’s a reason to be concerned.

 Start taking a prenatal vitamin

 The best time to start taking a prenatal vitamin is when you first start trying to get pregnant, but it’s completely fine if you start once you’re pregnant.
 A prenatal vitamin helps make sure you have the vitamins and minerals you need, like iron and calcium.